learn-co-curriculum/SENG-LIVE-Phase-2-ProjectShowcase/05_side_effects_and_data_fetching/slide.md

 <br>

-React components are 'pure functions'.
-This means that given an input(such as a prop), the return is 100% predictable
+The React components we've seen so far are 'pure functions'.
+This means that given an input(such as a props and state), the return is 100% predictable.

 <br>